ChrisKlug/web-dev-workshop/readme.md

 # Web Dev Workshop

-This repo contains the instructions for running a 2-day web development workshop.
+This repo contains the lab instructions for the 2-day web development workshop that I sometimes hold.

 ## The goal